entelognathus/Arthrodire-phylogeny/Arthrodire taxa used in analysis to be compiled.md

 > **Geological range.** upper Pragian to lower Emsian, 409.2, 400.45

 > - **Occurrence.** Hunsrückschiefer (Hunsrück Slate); Rheinland, Germany.
-> - **Holotype.** See Miles (1962)
+> - **Holotype.** See Miles (1962).
-> - **Diagnosis.**
+> - **Diagnosis.** See Miles (1962).
 > - **Remarks.** This taxon was first described by Traquair (1903), who assigned it to *Coccosteus* as *Coccosteus angustus*.
 Gross (1933) subsequently noted that, although the skull roof described by Traquair was *coccosteid* in form, the trunk shield exhibited several features characteristic of “acanthaspids” (arctolepids).
 Accordingly, he assigned this species to *Phlyctaenaspis* as *Phlyctaenaspis? angusta* and suggested that it might be conspecific with *Phlyctaenaspis germanica*.
 Denison (1958) argued that the species could not be referred to either *Coccosteus* or *Phlyctaenaspis* and should instead be assigned to a new genus.
 Miles (1962) subsequently redescribed the material and erected the genus *Gemuendenaspis* to accommodate this species.
 Miles (1962) suggested that *Gemuendenaspis* occupies an intermediate position between arctolepids and brachythoracids, exhibiting a mosaic of characters from both groups, and consequently established the family Gemuendenaspidae to the genus.
+Denison (1978) retained Gemuendenaspidae and placed it within the suborder Coccosteina, whereas Denison (1984) subsequently referred the family to the superfamily Coccosteoidea.
+Zhu et al. (2016) were the first to include this taxon in a phylogenetic analysis.
+Their results recovered *Gemuendenaspis* as a basally branching brachythoracid, positioned only slightly more stemward than *Xiangshuiosteus*.
+In the parsimony analysis of Xue *et al.* (2025), *Gemuendenaspis* is nested as the sister taxon of eubrachythoracids.
+In contrast, the Bayesian analysis recovered it in a polytomy with Buchanosteoidea and Homosteidae.
+Similarly, in Xue et al. (2026), *Gemuendenaspis* was recovered within a basal brachythoracid polytomy.
 > - **Reference.**[Miles, 1962](https://www.cambridge.org/core/journals/earth-and-environmental-science-transactions-of-royal-society-of-edinburgh/article/abs/iiigemuendenaspis-ngen-an-arthrodiran-fish-from-the-lower-devonian-hunsruckschiefer-of-germany/F800022C1E162184463F969DDEE6B313).

 [*Golshanichthys asiatica*](https://deepbone.cn/public/#/explor?s_id=2450&functionId=Deepbone_header_searchResultOpen) Lelièvre, Janvier and Goujet, 1981